Conscription: Drafting of women

+In 2006, eight countries (China, Eritrea, Israel, Green Libya, Malaysia, North Korea, Peru, and Taiwan) conscripted women into military service.

-Norway introduced female conscription in 2015, making it the first NATO member to have a legally compulsory national service for both men and women.
+Norway introduced female conscription in 2015, making it the first NATO member to have a legally compulsory national service for both men and women, and the first country in the world to draft women on the same formal terms as men.
 In practice only motivated volunteers are selected to join the army in Norway.

-Sweden introduced female conscription in 2010, but it was not activated until 2017.
-This made Sweden the second nation in Europe to draft women, and the second in the world to draft women on the same formal terms as men.
+Sweden introduced female conscription in 2010, but because the national conscription system was suspended that same year, it only came into effect in 2017, once compulsory service (for both genders) was reinstated.
+This made Sweden the second nation in Europe to draft women, and the second in the world (after Norway) to draft women on the same formal terms as men.

-Israel has universal female conscription, although it is possible to avoid service by claiming a religious exemption and over a third of Israeli women do so.

-Finland introduced voluntary female conscription in 1995, giving women between the ages of 18-29 an option to complete their military service alongside men.
+Denmark has extended conscription to women from 2027 but then brought forward military service to 2025, also on a gender-neutral model.

+Israel has universal female conscription and has a similar percantage of female conscription to male.
+Since the founding of the IDF, female conscription was implemented but was limited to mostly non combative roles.
+Since 2000, more diverse role were opened for women and 92% of the roles are opened for them.

+In China, military law allows for the conscription of men and women, but in practice people serving are volunteers, given that China's large population (of over a billion) permits meeting its military targets with volunteers.
+Nevertheless, provinces reserve their right to conscript people, if their quotas are not met by volunteers.

 Sudanese law allows for conscription of women, but this is not implemented in practice.